 Relocating your UK company to Denmark after Brexit is done following a set of steps that will allow for minimum business disruption.
 Below, we highlight some of these.
 Please keep in mind that the actual steps may be performed in a different order.
 Our team can help you with information if you wish to start this process in 2021.

-: the majority of companies are incorporated as private limited companies; in this case, the founders must start by preparing the Articles of Association and the Memorandum before registering the business with the Danish authorities
+- Commence the company formation process in Denmark: the majority of companies are incorporated as private limited companies; in this case, the founders must start by preparing the Articles of Association and the Memorandum before registering the business with the Danish authorities;

 The actual steps needed for company registration in Denmark are easily handled with the help of our team.
 You can reach out to us at any time for more information.